Relationship Summary (Form CRS)

 FINRA PUBLIC DISCLOSURE NOTIFICATION

-Wells Fargo Clearing Services, LLC (WFCS) provides centralized cashiering, bookkeeping, execution and other service related to the settlement of securities trades initiated by Allen & Company of Florida, Inc. WFCS clears trades and performs some administrative function as agent for Allen & Company of Florida, Inc. These services relate solely to the processing of transactions.
-WFCS does not undertake, nor is it required to undertake any supervisory role with respect to the conduct of sales or related operation of Allen & Company of Florida, Inc. who sells securities.
+LPL Financial, LLC (LPL) provides centralized cashiering, bookkeeping, execution and other service related to the settlement of securities trades initiated by Allen & Company of Florida, LLC, LPL clears trades and performs administrative functions as agent for Allen & Company of Florida, LLC.
+LPL undertakes a supervisory role with respect to the conduct of sales or related operation of Allen & Company of Florida, LLC, who sells securities.

 In accordance with The Financial Regulatory Authority (FINRA) Protection Rule, we are providing you with the following information:

 The FINRA Public Disclosure Hotline telephone number is (800) 289-9999